awsdocs/aws-greengrass-developer-guide/doc_source/ml-inference.md

     ]
 }
 ```
-Amazon SageMaker is a fully managed ML service that enables you to build and train models using built\-in or custom algorithms\.
-For more information, see [What Is Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html) in the *Amazon SageMaker Developer Guide*\.
+Amazon SageMaker is a fully managed ML service that you can use to build and train models using built\-in or custom algorithms\.
+For more information, see [What Is Amazon SageMaker?](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html) in the *Amazon SageMaker Developer Guide*\.

 **Amazon S3**
 AWS IoT Greengrass supports models that are stored in Amazon S3 as `tar.gz` or `.zip` files\.
 To enable AWS IoT Greengrass to access models that are stored in Amazon S3 buckets, you must grant AWS IoT Greengrass `read` permission to access the buckets by doing **one** of the following:
 + Store your model in a bucket whose name contains `greengrass`\.

-  The AWSGreengrassResourceAccessRolePolicy managed policy allows access to buckets whose name contains the string `greengrass`\.
+  The `AWSGreengrassResourceAccessRolePolicy` managed policy allows access to buckets whose name contains the string `greengrass`\.
 This policy is attached to the Greengrass service role\.

 + Embed an inline policy in the Greengrass service role\.